California woman charged with killing man over cat dispute

 She and Luis both got out of their vehicles and got into an argument that Esser recorded, authorities said.

-“This action showed a complete disregard for human life,” District Attorney Todd Spitzer said in the statement.
+“This action showed a complete disregard for human life,” said Orange County District Attorney Todd Spitzer.
+“The Orange County District Attorney’s Office will ensure that this random act of violence targeting a stranger will be prosecuted to the fullest extent of the law.”

 Luis, a father of five daughters, was expecting his first grandchild this fall.
 He was killed in front of his apartment building and “died in his only brother’s arms,” said a statement issued on behalf of his family Wednesday.